 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Underfloor heating costs and installation
+- Underfloor heating installation costs

 The amount you will pay for underfloor heating varies dramatically depending on the type of system you choose and how you have it installed.